 Features of Stand Up India:

-It is interesting to note that both the Stand Up India and Startup India are similar to the extent being enablers and beneficiaries of the other landmark schemes of the Government of India like Make in India, Bharatmala and Sagarmala to name a few.
+It is interesting to note that both Stand-Up India and Startup India are similar to the extent of being enablers and beneficiaries of the other landmark schemes of the Government of India like Make in India, Bharatmala and Sagarmala to name a few.
 However, Stand Up India is dedicated to the uplift of the Scheduled Caste and Tribe (SC/ST) community as well as Women entrepreneurs who have faced bias and challenges in their business ventures.
-To remove this deficiency in the eco-system within the country, the scheme was launched with a very broad spectrum.
-The salient features of Stand Up India Scheme are:
+To remove this deficiency in the ecosystem within the country, the scheme was launched with a very broad spectrum.
+The salient features of the Stand Up India Scheme are:

 - Objective: It is aimed to remove and acknowledge the challenges faced by members of the SC / ST community and women entrepreneurs by providing loans to build greenfield projects comprising of services, manufacturing or trade.